CivicHall/civic-hall-member-guide/content/reference/bikes.md

 ---
-date: 2017-03-06T10:14:45-05:00
+date: 2017-03-06 10:14:45 -0500
 title: Can I Bring My Bike To Civic Hall?
 tags:
-  - "In the Space"
+- In the Space

 ---
-Bikes are not permitted in the building and there is no designated bicycle storage on the premises.
+Yes, however, bike storage in the Civic Hall workspace is first come, first serve.
+You will need to bring your bike upstairs in the freight elevator and hang it on the bike rack in the storage area.